folio-org/folio-install/alternative-install/kubernetes-rancher/TAMU/LDP_Notes.md

 #### Three time-ordered K8s cron jobs for the nightly sync and rebuild
 1) ldp-data-update
-* Syncs data from Folio using a combo of the Folio API and direct-to-database connection
+* Syncs data from FOLIO using a combo of the FOLIO Okapi API and direct-to-database connection
 * Sync configuration stored as a K8s Secret *ldp-conf*, mounted as a Volume
 * Scratch K8s Volume Claim attached for data cache operations
 * Uses Index Data provided container from *ghcr.io/library-data-platform*
 * When running, the Workload run-time command is `update -D /var/lib/ldp --direct-extraction-no-ssl --trace`
 2) ldp-marc-data-update
-* Syncs data from Folio using a combo of the Folio API and direct-to-database connection
+* Syncs data from FOLIO using a combo of the FOLIO Okapi API and direct-to-database connection
 * Sync configuration stored as a K8s Secret *ldp-conf*, mounted as a Volume
 * Scratch K8s Volume Claim attached for data cache operations
 * Uses Index Data provided container from *ghcr.io/library-data-platform*
 * When running, the Workload run-time command is `-D /var/lib/ldp -u ldpadmin`
 3) ldp-derived-tables
-* Transforms data from Folio sync cron jobs above into relational tables using Bash and Perl scripts
+* Transforms data from FOLIO sync cron jobs above into relational tables using Bash and Perl scripts
 * Connection configuration K8s Secret *db-config-ldp*
 * Uses custom Harbor container image and SQL built from `../ldp-derived-tables` repo folder

 #### LDP "Server" K8s Workload
 * Updates LDP database schema on a planned LDP version upgrade
 * Uses Index Data provided container from *ghcr.io/library-data-platform*
-* Exists in the Folio namespace as *ldp-server* Workload
+* Exists in the FOLIO namespace as *ldp-server* Workload
 * Normally does not run (0 pods) unless a schema update is required
 * When scaled to 1 pod, the Workload run-time command is `upgrade-database -D /var/lib/ldp --direct-extraction-no-ssl --trace`
 * Sync configuration stored as a K8s Secret *ldp-conf*, mounted as a Volume
 * Scratch K8s Volume Claim attached for data cache operations

-#### Folio mod-ldp backend module
+#### FOLIO mod-ldp backend module
-* Exists in the Folio namespace as *mod-ldp-X-X-X* Workload running 1 pod
+* Exists in the FOLIO namespace as *mod-ldp-X-X-X* Workload running 1 pod
-* Connects to Folio okapi_modules database using K8s Secret *db-connect*
+* Connects to FOLIO okapi_modules database using K8s Secret *db-connect*
-* Deployed with Folio platform-complete or during a Folio upgrade
+* Deployed with FOLIO platform-complete or during a FOLIO upgrade
 * Independent of the LDP itself

-#### Folio LDP UI App
+#### FOLIO LDP UI App
 * Allows in-app query building
-* Available in Folio UI as LDP on top bar, or drop-down
+* Available in FOLIO UI as LDP on top bar, or drop-down
 * Configuration settings in UI under Settings - LDP
-* Deployed with Folio platform-complete or during a Folio upgrade
+* Deployed with FOLIO platform-complete or during a FOLIO upgrade
 * Independent of the LDP itself

 #### Github repo
 * Located in `../ldp-derived-tables` folder
 * K8s *ldp-derived-tables* cron job container built using this repo, executes *create-derived-tables.sh* SQL and *item_history_update* Perl scripts
 * SQL and execution logic under `../sql/derived_tables` subfolder
-* Folio UI saved queries at `../queries` folder
+* FOLIO UI saved queries at `../queries` folder

 # LDP Process Flow